-If you are starting a Masters course, studying either full- or part-time, you may be entitled to apply for a postgraduate study loan.
-You can check your personal eligibility at Gov.uk.
+If you are starting a Masters course, studying either full- or part-time, you may be eligible for a postgraduate study loan.
+You can check your personal eligibility at gov.uk.

-If you are starting a PhD this year, you may be able to apply for a loan to help pay university fees, living costs and other expenses.
-You can check your personal eligibility at Gov.uk.
+If you are starting a PhD this year, you may be eligible for a loan to help pay university fees, living costs and other expenses.
+You can check your personal eligibility at gov.uk.

 If your employer will sponsor your study, there are two ways your fees can be paid for:

 Paid in part by you, and in part by your employer

 If your employer is paying for your course, you will need to provide details at your online enrolment/re-enrolment.
 See more information about how to pay.